-Start indoors in early spring (mid-March on the coast), or direct sow outdoors in late spring, once night time temperatures are steadily above 8°C (45°F).
+Start indoors in early spring, a couple of weeks after the last frost date, or direct sow outdoors in late spring, once night time temperatures are steadily above 8°C (45°F).

 If starting indoors, use equal parts sterilized seed starting mix to perlite.
 Mix well and add to seed trays with domes.
 Use bottom heat from a Seedling Heat Mat to maintain a soil temperature of 20°C (70°F).
 Seeds should germinate in 7 to 14 days.
 Be careful not to over-water, particularly once seeds have germinated, as the seedlings are prone to damping off.
 Remove the dome at germination, but maintain bottom heat until seedlings are large enough to pot on into larger containers.